Rlocksley/DNMC/README.md

 #DNMC^2:This is an implementation of a Feed Forward Network which uses a DNMC as its external Cognitive Memory.

+#DNMC^2_remember_memory: This is an DNMC^2 implementation with remembers the state of the Cognitive Memory between to time_steps.

 DNMC^2 has a kind of cognition a little bit similar to https://arxiv.org/pdf/1703.04361.pdf%3E: through reading several times from the memory while the ith read influences the i+1th read.
 It is like you read a pointer in the first read to access the array in the next read, only that everything is differentiable.